-To conduct lessons successfully via the data highway, a stable internet connection with enough internet bandwidth at both ends is essential.
+A stable internet connection with enough internet bandwidth at both ends is essential to conduct lessons successfully via the data highway.

-A desktop, laptop or tablet computer using headphones with a built-in microphone to minimise background noise are ideal.
+A desktop, laptop or tablet computer using headphones with a built-in microphone to minimise background noise is ideal.
 Mobile phones are a little on the small side.

-The question now arises, which platform to use.
-During the past month, I’ve used Facetime, Skype, Zoom, WebEx, Teams and Google Hangouts.
+The question now arises, which platform to use?
+I’ve used Facetime, Skype, Zoom, WebEx, Teams and Google Hangouts during the past month.
 I am yet to try the Houseparty platform.

-Zoom also requires downloading but uses very little RAM and the picture and sound quality are excellent.
+Zoom also requires downloading but uses minimal RAM, and the picture and sound quality are excellent.
 Google Hangouts, however, doesn’t require downloading as it works with the internet browser.
-Zoom and Google Hangout offer the same benefits as Skype but provide superior picture and sound.
-They are therefore my favourites.
+Zoom and Google Hangout offers the same benefits as Skype but provides superior picture and sound.
+They are, therefore, my favourites.

-As an interim solution, an online German course is great, but it lacks the immediacy of contact with no real eye contact and less real dialogue occurring.
-Teaching also requires the teacher to learn about their students which doesn’t happen as much during online learning.
-If not planned well ahead, e-learning can mutate into a one-size-fits-all scenario with students losing out on the conventional learning experience.
+An online German course is excellent as an interim solution, but it lacks the immediacy of contact with no accurate eye contact and less real dialogue.
+Teaching also requires teachers to learn about their students, which doesn’t happen much during online learning.
+If not planned well ahead, e-learning can mutate into a one-size-fits-all scenario, with students losing out on the conventional learning experience.

-I certainly prefer face to face lessons, and post-crisis, I will most definitely return to conventional teaching.
+I prefer face-to-face lessons, and post-crisis, I will return to conventional teaching.